sourencho/rogue_rasterizer/README.md

 > Rasterization is the task of taking an image described in a vector graphics format (shapes) and converting it into a raster image (a series of pixels, dots or lines, which, when displayed together, create the image which was represented via shapes).

-In this case we are taking as input a shape defined by triangles in 3D cooridnates (.geo file) and coordinates/orientation for the camera and outputting the 2D projection of the camera's perspective as an image (.ppm file) or text (stdout).
+In this case we are taking as input a shape defined by triangles in 3D cooridnates (.geo file) and camera coordinates/orientation and then outputting the 2D projection of the camera's perspective as an image (.ppm file) or text (stdout).

 Authors: [@hwacha](https://github.com/hwacha) and [@sourenp](https://github.com/Sourenp)